-- (1) For purposes of this regulation - - "consular officer" means any person, including the head of a consular post, entrusted in that capacity with the exercise of consular functions; - "diplomatic agent" means the head of the mission or a member of the diplomatic staff of the mission; - "members of the consular post" means consular officers, consular employees and members of the service staff; - "members of the mission" means the head of the mission and the members of the staff of the mission; - "members of the staff of the mission" means the members of the diplomatic staff, of the administrative and technical staff and of the service staff of the mission. - (2) [ subregulation (2) deleted by section 6 of Government Notice 256 of 2020] - (3) A member of a diplomatic mission or a consular post who is under quarantine for COVID-19, must subject himself or herself to a COVID-19 test by an authorised person, and if the test result is negative, such member of a diplomatic mission or a consular post must be re-tested after the period determined in the directives and must remain in quarantine until discharged after the period determined in the directives. - (4) A member of a diplomatic mission or a consular post permitted to quarantine at his or her respective place of residence or other place of choice must - - (a) strictly comply with the quarantine procedures set out in these regulations and in any guidelines issued by the Ministry and the applicable WHO guidelines;

-- (b) notify the ministry responsible for international relations and co-operation of his or her arrival 10 days in advance as well as provide information of the quarantine facility of choice, including the address; - strictly adhere to the infection prevention and control guidelines as per the guidelines of the Ministry and social distancing; - (d) not allow any person to visit him or her while under quarantine; and - (e) remain at his or her residence or place of choice during the period of quarantine and not leave the residence or place where quarantined. - (5) In circumstances where the residence of a person who must be quarantined is not suitable for mandatory supervised quarantine, such person must be quarantined in a suitable quarantine facility agreed between that person and the Ministry.
+- (3) A member of a diplomatic mission or a consular post who is under quarantine for COVID-19, must subject himself or herself to a COVID-19 test by an authorised person, and if the test result is negative, such member of a diplomatic mission or a consular post must be re-tested after the period determined in the directives and must remain in quarantine until discharged after the period determined in the directives. - (4) A member of a diplomatic mission or a consular post permitted to quarantine at his or her respective place of residence or other place of choice must - - strictly comply with the quarantine procedures set out in these regulations and in any guidelines issued by the Ministry and the applicable WHO guidelines; - (b) notify the ministry responsible for international relations and co-operation of his or her arrival 10 days in advance as well as provide information of the quarantine facility of choice, including the address; - (c) strictly adhere to the infection prevention and control guidelines as per the guidelines of the Ministry and social distancing; - (d) not allow any person to visit him or her while under quarantine; and - (e) remain at his or her residence or place of choice during the period of quarantine and not leave the residence or place where quarantined. - (5) In circumstances where the residence of a person who must be quarantined is not suitable for mandatory supervised quarantine, such person must be quarantined in a suitable quarantine facility agreed between that person and the Ministry.

-Part 4 - General provisions
+Part 4 - COVID-19 VACCINES